 In permitting flaring, regulators assume that most of the gas is combusted.

 But the reality documented by Earthworks using optical gas imaging (OGI), which makes normally invisible pollution, visible, is that Texas oil operators are having one heck of a time keeping their flares lit, and increasingly so over the past few years.
-We know this because our field staff have made hundreds of visits to oil and gas operations in Texas and documented them through our Community Empowerment Project.
+We know this because our field staff have made hundreds of visits to oil and gas operations in Texas and documented them through our Field Investigations.

 Unlit flares may look harmless to the naked eye, and far less scary than a burning flare.
 But they are worse for climate and public health than flaring because they effectively serve as vent stacks—spewing untold, and often unreported, volumes of pollution straight into the air.
 This includes both methane, a greenhouse gas 86x worse for the climate than carbon dioxide, and health-harming volatile organic compounds (VOCs) like benzene, a carcinogen.